 - Graduate students and their supervising faculty members are prohibited from jointly founding a company, or working together in a company until the students have graduated.

 - Once notified, COI staff will review and determine whether a CMP is needed at this stage.
-If the company is unrelated to the faculty member’s Cornell research or the purpose of founding the company is solely to apply for SBIR or STTR grants and no other work is planned until such a grant is obtained, then a CMP may not be necessary.
-However, a CMP is required if postdocs supervised by the founders are involved in a company in any way.
+If the company is unrelated to the Key Personnel’s Cornell research or the purpose of founding the company is solely to apply for SBIR or STTR grants and no other work is planned until such a grant is obtained, then a CMP may not be necessary.
+However, a CMP is required if postdocs supervised by the founders are involved in the company in any way.

 - The CMP must be reviewed and updated whenever circumstances implicating bias or undue influence change.
 It is not acceptable to wait for the required annual review to make significant updates.
-It is the responsibility of the faculty or staff member to notify the COI staff of a change in circumstance, preferably in advance of its onset, but no more than 30 days after the COI event.
+It is the responsibility of the Key Personnel to notify the COI staff of a change in circumstance, preferably in advance of its onset, but no more than 30 days after the COI event.
 Circumstances requiring (preferably advance) review of circumstances and an applicable CMP include, but are not limited to:

 - Founding a company.
 Founding a company is an event which changes the COI status of the founding member(s) and must be reported to the COI office.
 It is not acceptable to simply update the COI report annually.

 - When a Cornell license agreement is to be negotiated with the startup.

 - When a startup, in which a Cornell researcher has an equity interest, applies to enter a Cornell incubator, the researcher has an obligation to notify COI staff in writing and have their CMP reviewed.